eclipse-lyo/lyo/README.md

 You can find more resources for developing OSLC applications with Lyo, under the [OSLC Developer Guide](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo.html).

-The [Lyo Samples](https://github.com/OSLC/lyo-samples) repository contains sample code that demonstrates how to use the Lyo client to interact with OSLC Service Providers in various ways.
+The [OLSLC OP Reference implementation](https://github.com/OSLC/refimpl) repository contains sample code that demonstrates how to build OSLC servers for various domains.

 You are welcome to post questions on the [OSLC forum](https://forum.open-services.net/c/sdks/lyo/9).